linux-test-project/ltp/README.md

 Now you can continue either with compiling and running a single test or with compiling and installing the whole testsuite.

+For optional library dependencies look into scripts for major distros in `travis/` directory.
+You can also build whole LTP with `./build.sh` script.

 Shortcut to running a single test
 ---------------------------------
 If you need to execute a single test you actually do not need to compile